-- 19. Prior to the issue of an Occupation Certificate, the Applicant shall, at its own expense, procure registration over the title to the land pursuant to Section 88E of the Conveyancing Act 1919 (or any section replacing or amending that section) of a Public Positive Covenant in favour of the Council in the following terms: - "(1) If requested at any time to do so in writing by the Council, the Applicant shall, within twenty eight (28) days of receipt of such written request, at its own expense create an easement in gross for public access ("the easement") in favour of the Council with a minimum width of 2.5 metres and a minimum height of 2.7 metres over that part of the land coloured blue linking Burwood Road and Burleigh Street on drawing DA-2002 Issue J Dated 19/04/2017 prepared by Urban Link Architects lodged with the Council in connection with Development Application DA-103/2016, in the following terms: - "(a) Full and free right for the Authority in whose favour this easement is created, and every person authorised by it (which shall include without limitation all members of the public), to go, pass and re-pass on foot 24 hours a day, each day and for all purposes (but without vehicles) over the land indicated herein as the servient tenement.
-The registered proprietor shall at its own expense and to the satisfaction of the Authority benefitted: - i. pave and landscape the easement site; - ii. maintain such paving and landscaping in good repair, order and condition; and - iii. provide and maintain suitable artificial lighting commencing at the southern end of the easement and at 3metre intervals over its length. - (b) If so requested at any time by the Council the registered proprietor shall permit the Council, its servants, agents, employees or contractors to take down and remove any infill wall panels between the podium level support columns along the southern boundary of the easement so as to allow persons thereafter lawfully using the easement to access the adjoining land to the west from any point along the western boundary of the easement." - (2) Forthwith after creation of the easement the Applicant must at its own expense provide confirmation in a manner satisfactory to Council that the easement has been registered on the land titles in the form approved." - 20.
-Prior to the issue of an Occupation Certificate for the development the applicant shall create on the title of the development a vehicular Right of Way allowing vehicular access through the site to Basement 1 and thereby through the 6m wide break through wall to the adjoining property to the south at 188-192 Burwood Rd Burwood.
+- 20. Prior to the issue of an Occupation Certificate, the Applicant shall, at its own expense, procure registration over the title to the land pursuant to Section 88E of the Conveyancing Act 1919 (or any section replacing or amending that section) of a Public Positive Covenant in favour of the Council in the following terms: - "(1) If requested at any time to do so in writing by the Council, the Applicant shall, within twenty eight (28) days of receipt of such written request, at its own expense create an easement in gross for public access ("the easement") in favour of the Council with a minimum width of 2.5 metres and a minimum height of 2.7 metres over that part of the land coloured blue linking Burwood Road and Burleigh Street on drawing DA-2002 Issue J Dated 19/04/2017 prepared by Urban Link Architects lodged with the Council in connection with Development Application DA-103/2016, in the following terms: - "(a) Full and free right for the Authority in whose favour this easement is created, and every person authorised by it (which shall include without limitation all members of the public), to go, pass and re-pass on foot 24 hours a day, each day and for all purposes (but without vehicles) over the land indicated herein as the servient tenement.
+The registered proprietor shall at its own expense and to the satisfaction of the Authority benefitted: - i. pave and landscape the easement site; - ii. maintain such paving and landscaping in good repair, order and condition; and - iii. provide and maintain suitable artificial lighting commencing at the southern end of the easement and at 3metre intervals over its length. - (b) If so requested at any time by the Council the registered proprietor shall permit the Council, its servants, agents, employees or contractors to take down and remove any infill wall panels between the podium level support columns along the southern boundary of the easement so as to allow persons thereafter lawfully using the easement to access the adjoining land to the west from any point along the western boundary of the easement."

+- (2) Forthwith after creation of the easement the Applicant must at its own expense provide confirmation in a manner satisfactory to Council that the easement has been registered on the land titles in the form approved." - 21.
+The easement detailed in the submitted draft memorandum of understanding providing vehicular access to 188-192 Burwood Road is to be registered on the title of the land prior to the issue or an occupation certificate.